 Add the cranberries and nuts, season, and toss together to serve.

 A light red wine matches this dish perfectly, balancing the fruitiness of the cranberries without overpowering the sprouts.
-Virgin Wines recommends the Domaine de la Pioch Cinsault Grenache 2011, available in the Discovery Club Luxury Mixed Welcome Case – Rewards members save 40%.
+Virgin Wines recommends the Domaine de la Pioch Cinsault Grenache 2011, available in the Discovery Club Luxury Mixed Welcome Case – AA members save 40%.